Blog 9 min read

 • any supporting document that helps align name, surname or date of birth across records

-If your documents don’t spell your name exactly the same way, don’t ignore it.
+If your documents do not spell your name exactly the same way, do not ignore it.
 Fix that story from the beginning.

 Proof you were here before January 1, 2026

 This block has one specific job: proving you were already here before the cutoff date.
-Living here now doesn’t count for this.
+Living in Spain now does not fix this point.

 Useful evidence often includes: